yannixeno/Weather-Whisper/README.md

 Handling invalid requests: If the API call was not successful (status code other than 200), the script prints "not valid, Please try again."

-Please note that to run this code successfully, you need to have a valid API key from OpenWeatherMap and the requests library installed in your Python environment.
+Please note (i know this is the second time i've said it) that to run this code successfully, you need to have a valid API key from OpenWeatherMap and the requests library installed in your Python environment.
 You can install the requests library using the following command:

 ```bash
 pip install requests